 Junior Ranger booklets may be obtained at the visitor center.
 We recommend at least one hour to complete the program.
 Upon completion of the booklet, Junior Rangers will be officially sworn in and given a special badge.
 Junior Ranger patches may be purchased in the bookstore.

-Winter activities include hiking, cross-country skiing, and climbing.
 Caution - trails are not maintained during the winter months.
-The road to the picnic area and circle of sacred smoke may not be open in the winter.
+The road to the visitor center, picnic area and Circle of Sacred Smoke sculpture are open year around.